The Fastest Marathons In The World

 Women’s Record: 2:14:58.
 Amane Beriso, Ethiopia, 2022.

 It likely has the greatest number and density of faster amateur runners out of any global marathon.
-In 2023, 560 people ran under 2:30, and 5,122 people ran under three hours, which is almost 20% of finishers!
+In both 2023 and 2024, over 500 people ran under 2:30, and over 5,000 people ran under three hours, which is almost 20% of finishers in each year!
 No other race comes close to Valencia in having so many sub-three runners.

 For context, the 2024 Boston Marathon had 120 sub-2:30 runners and 2,886 sub-three runners with a similar number of overall finishers.
 The 2024 Chicago Marathon had 145 sub-2:30 and 3,356 sub-three finishers, and overall Chicago had double the number of runners compared to Valencia.